-The Task Force developed Guiding Principles to help guide its recommendations.
-The purpose of the Guiding Principles is to ensure that the recommendations address the gaps in the current process in a way that moves the ecosystem toward the ideal state.
-Thus, the ideal state can be viewed as the sum of all the characteristics enumerated in each of the Guiding Principles, as articulated below.
-The overarching goal is to reduce burden across the ecosystem and enable innovation and continuous improvement without necessitating special effort on the part of ecosystem participants.
+The Task Force developed guiding principles to help guide its recommendations.
+The purpose of the guiding principles is to ensure that the recommendations address the gaps in the current process in a way that moves the ecosystem toward the ideal state.
+Thus, the ideal state can be viewed as the sum of all the characteristics enumerated in each of the guiding principles, as articulated below.
+The overarching goal is to enhance patient experience and health outcomes by reducing burden across the ecosystem and enabling innovation and continuous improvement without necessitating special effort on the part of ecosystem participants.

-In the next section, the discussion of each Guiding Principle articulates specific components of the ideal state that this principle must assure.
+In the next section, the discussion of each guiding principle articulates specific components of the ideal state that this principle must assure.